The Charter of the French language and its regulations govern the consultation of English-language content.

 ❯ Crosscutting Relationships

-In sheets 32A02 and 32A07, the Ministic Structural Domain is cut by a number of faults inferred from high-definition magnetic field maps (Intissar and Benahmed, 2015), which appear to have been divided into two families.
-One is oriented NE-SW and involves dextral strike-slip faults, interpreted in the NW corner of sheet 32A07; the other is oriented NW-SE and consists of sinistral strike-slip faults, interpreted south of sheet 32A02.
+In sheets 32A02, 32A03, 32A07 and 32A10, the Ministic Structural Domain is cut by a number of faults inferred from high-definition magnetic field maps (Intissar and Benahmed, 2015).
+These faults appear to be divided into two families.
+One is oriented NE-SW and involves dextral strike-slip faults (interpreted in the NW corner of sheet 32A07); the other is oriented NW-SE and consists of sinistral strike-slip faults (interpreted in the southern part of sheet 32A02, the eastern part of sheet 32A03 and the SW part of sheet 32A10).
 This family of faults also cuts the Commissaires Structural Domain.

 Geometric Parameters of Regional Faults Cutting the Ministic Structural Domain: